Skip to main content

 The Act also required the Scottish Government to consult on the effectiveness of environmental governance arrangements, including:

-The Committee has agreed to carry out a short stocktake of the state of environmental governance in Scotland, post-Brexit and in light of the 2021 Act.
-The timeline for this is set out below.
-The Committee wrote to a targeted list of stakeholders on 20 September 2023 and received six responses, which can be found in the correspondence section.
+The Committee carried out a short stocktake on environmental governance in Scotland, post-Brexit and in light of the Continuity Act.
+The Committee wrote to a targeted list of stakeholders on 20 September 2023 and received six responses (see under Correspondence below).

 On 2 November 2023, the Committee wrote to the Cabinet Secretary asking for a response to the concerns raised by stakeholders.
 The Cabinet Secretary responded on 8 November.
-The Committee also held an evidence session on 16 January with environmental stakeholders to discuss the Scottish Government’s review.
-It heard from Environmental Standards Scotland at its meeting on 5 March.
+The Committee then held an evidence session on 16 January 2024 with environmental stakeholders to discuss the Scottish Government’s review.
+It also discussed in environmental governance with Environmental Standards Scotland at meetings on 5 March 2024, 25 March 2025 and 10 March 2026.

 Under the Continuity Act, the Scottish Government and other public bodies are required to have regard to five ‘guiding principles’ on the environment when making policy or operational decisions.
 These principles are:

-In July, the then Cabinet Secretary for Transport, Net Zero and Just Transition wrote to the Committee to make it aware of the guiding principles.
-The letter also outlined the work the Scottish Government had undertaken to produce statutory guidance for public bodies to ensure the principles were embedded in decision making and policy development.
+In July 2023, the then Cabinet Secretary for Transport, Net Zero and Just Transition wrote to the Committee to outline the the Scottish Government’s work to produce statutory guidance on the principles for public bodies, to embed them in decision making and policy development.

 The Continuity Act requires the Scottish Government to lay this guidance before the Scottish Parliament for its approval.
 The draft guidance was laid on 14 August 2023 and it was referred to the Committee for consideration.